hypirion/clj-conduit/README.md

 [com.hypirion/conduit "0.1.0"]
 ```

-The most essential parts of the conduit library is `conduit`, `await` and
+The most essential part of the conduit library is `conduit`, `await` and
 `yield`.
 I usually prefer to refer them directly, like so:

 ```clj